Friday, March 31, 2023

 By José Alberto Hermosillo

 “Navalny” is an intense, astonishing, and shocking political thriller!
-A leading-edge Academy Award-winning jaw-dropping documentary, exceptionally made, with trustworthy first-hand information and unexpected twists and turns that follow the attempted assassination of former Russian opposition leader Alexei Navalny in 2020.
+It is a leading-edge Academy Award-winning jaw-dropping documentary, exceptionally made, with trustworthy first-hand information and unexpected twists and turns that follow the attempted assassination of former Russian opposition leader Alexei Navalny in 2020.

 Navalny’s ordeal started when he felt sick from drinking poisoned tea on an airplane from Moscow to Siberia and had to be diverted to Omsk.
 Navalny’s case continued under the reflector lights of the world’s newscasters to another hospital in Germany.